Every title receives marketing, publicity, education & library marketing, and digital marketing support.

 paid advertising (likely out of your budget, but some may not be)

-Some of this is out of your control - and that's ok!
+We don’t live in an industry where authors can be behind the scenes anymore.
+The more your audiance understands you, knows your goals and sees you engage with your community, the more successful your book will become!
+Still, some of this is out of your control - and that's ok!
 You can't do everything.
 Luckily, there's plenty you can do to help, and much of it boils down to frequent personalized engagement.
 Check out the links below for further resources for all things Marketing and Publicity from Alcove Press.
 There are helpful links, a printable checklist, and best practices for all your author platforms.
+Remember: authors don’t need to be on every social media platform, but you need to have one destination where people can find you!
+Consider what people are going to continue to find after the pub date and what you will continue to update about even after publication to keep the ball rolling.

 Think of your publisher as a media enhancer or support system, NOT as a primary creator.
 They can take the lead on: